ysk3a/sveltekit-webapp/README.md

 ***
 ### things to consider:
-- quill: v1.3.7 uses outdated dom mutation insteat. potential fix in v2.0.0 if that ever get released...
+- quill: v1.3.7 uses outdated dom mutation. potential fix in v2.0.0 if that ever get released...
 - different approach to quill and svelte-markdown
     - svelte-exmarkdown with mdast and hast
     ```txt